thatoddmailbox/tigame/README.md

 ## Repo structure
 * `cmake` - This folder contains files used for the CMake build system.
+* `external` - This folder contains some external libraries and headers that are used by tigame.

 ## Build instructions
 If you have SDL2 or PhysicsFS installed in a non-standard location, set the `SDL2DIR` and `PHYSFSDIR` environment variables before running `cmake`.